riverlane/deltalanguage/docs/install.rst

 This will fetch all python package dependencies and install Deltalanguage.

-If you want to be able to use Jupyter notebooks and visualise deltagraphs, use the following to install the additional dependencies.
+If you want to be able to use Jupyter notebooks and visualise graphs, use the following to install the additional dependencies.

 .. code-block:: console